dannguyen/smalldata_journalism/class/index.md

 - What makes data journalism different or not from traditional journalism?

-- Four examples of data journalism stories and how data was vital to them.
+- Four examples of investigative data journalism stories and how data was vital to them.

 - How to use the Web inspector.